Pros

 You’ll like this car if … you’re planning long family road trips or perpetually shuffling soccer kids to and from practice.

-For 2015, the redesigned Chevrolet Tahoe pretty much went under the knife — from sharp design to a more comfortable, techy cabin — the Tahoe’s new personality is all about refinement.
+For 2015, the redesigned Chevrolet Tahoe pretty much went under the knife—from a sharp design to a more comfortable, techy cabin—the Tahoe’s new personality is all about refinement.
 You could buy the luxurious Escalade.
 Or keep the money, opt for the equally stylish and better-valued Tahoe, to tow your new boat.

 Ratings

-• Interior: Seats throughout get big upgrade, materials are more premium, and easier for rear passenger to get in and out.
+- Interior: Seats throughout get a big upgrade, materials are more premium, and it is easier for the rear passenger to get in and out.

-• Technology: Connectivity and technology huge bonus, from OnStar with 4G LTE, 10-device connectivity, standard built-in WiFi hotspot, and wireless phone charging.
+- Technology: Connectivity and technology are huge bonuses, including OnStar with 4G LTE, 10-device connectivity, a standard built-in Wi-Fi hotspot, and wireless phone charging.